An official website of the United States government. Here's how you knowHere's how you know

 Secure .gov websites use HTTPS

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 My interests span the coastal zone, from seacliff erosional processes to sediment dynamics in the shallow coastal ocean.
 My research focuses on the quantitative study of hydrodynamics, sediment transport, and geomorphology in coastal and marine environments.

-Coral reef morphology, hydrodynamics, and sediment transport
+Coral reef morphology, hydrodynamics, and sediment, nutrient, contaminant, and larval transport

 The interplay between geologic structure, climatic fluctuations, and coastal processes